-- (a) Unlawfully possesses a legend drug or any other controlled substance; - (b) Knowingly possesses a firearm as defined in 18 U.S.C. § 9212; - (c) Commits aggravated assault on a teacher, a School Resource Officer (SRO), an officer of the law assigned to patrol a Knox County School property or other employee of the school system; - (d) Possession of explosive or incendiary device.
+- A. Unlawfully possesses a legend drug or any other controlled substance; - B. Knowingly possesses a firearm as defined in 18 U.S.C. § 9212; - C. Commits aggravated assault on a teacher, a School Resource Officer (SRO), an officer of the law assigned to patrol a Knox County School property or other employee of the school system; - D. Possession of explosive or incendiary devices.

-It is the Board's intent that the Director of Schools exercises his power to modify to ensure that no student shall be out of school for more than two semesters for a zero tolerance offense.
+It is the School Board's intent that the Director of Schools exercises his/her power to modify to ensure that no student shall be out of school for more than two semesters for a zero tolerance offense.
 Upon re-entry to the base school, a restorative conference shall be utilized to the extent practicable.
 The Director of Schools shall consider each zero tolerance case for placement in the alternative school program.

-See KCS Board Police J-194 at the back of handbook
+See KCS Board Policy "J-194 Zero Tolerance Offenses" at the back of handbook